 - Food and drink will be available from Esquires café.
 To find out more visit: www.esquirescoffeecoventry.co.uk

-- In line with government guidance face coverings are mandatory onsite from Saturday 8 August 2020.
+- In line with government guidance face coverings are mandatory onsite for those aged 11 and over.

 - We have plenty of hand washing facilities, including sinks in restrooms and hand sanitiser stations throughout the museum.

 - We have an increased cleaning schedule across the museum which seeks to disinfect high-frequency touch points, such as tables and chairs, taps, handles, elevator buttons, handrails, self-service machines and benches.

 - In our toilet facilities, we ask our visitors to follow social distancing, and if cubicles are engaged please queue outside.
 We ask visitors to remember to wash hands before and after using our toilet facilities.
 If you need to pass another person whilst entering or exiting, in line with government guidance, we ask that you turn your back to them as you walk past.
 Our team will regularly check toilet facilities, ensuring they are clean and soap dispensers are full.

 - Social distancing markers and signage are located around the museum as reminders.
 We ask that we all work together to follow social distancing guidance.
 Visitors who persistently disregard social distancing guidelines will be asked to leave.

 - Pre-booked parking spaces remain available for blue badge holders.
 Please call 02476 234270 to book.